What is 0.25% of my savings and investments?

 How is the Global Returns Project funded?

-The Climate Crisis Foundation is currently funded by the trustees and a number of individual donors.
+The Climate Crisis Foundation is currently funded by its Trustees and a number of charitable trusts, foundations and individual donors.
 This enables us to ensure that 100% of allocations to the Global Returns Fund go directly to our Portfolio Partners.
 If you are interested in supporting the Climate Crisis Foundation, please get in touch.

 Still can’t ﬁnd the answer?